Zapornia: Prehistoric extinctions

 The extremely tiny Liliput crake from Molokaʻi directly to the west of Maui, by contrast, turns out close to Laterallus in the combined analysis, but without obvious affiliations to any particular group of species in that genus.
 It might be part of a radiation that includes Laterallus as well as Rufirallus and the Ocellated crake from South America, and given that Laterallus as traditionally circumscribed is probably paraphyletic it might thus even belong into an expanded Rufiralllus.
 Since a purely morphological cladistic analysis could not assign it (or any other prehistoric Hawaiian "Porzana", for that matter) to any particular lineage within Himanthornithinae, the Liliput crake's apparent similarity to tribe Laterallini might, on the other hand, simply be chance convergence.

 The Great and Small Oʻahu crakes did not turn up anywhere near Zapornia (nor Porzana) in the morphological-molecular analysis, but robustly fell within the other rail subfamily Rallinae.
 Therein they resolved in tribe Rallini as well-distinct lineages within a radiation around Gallirallus.
-The smaller species fell within Hypotaenidia (which nowadays contains the bulk of the Pacific island rails formerly included in Gallirallus), while the larger one turned out more basal, in a badly-resolved radiation of mid-sized to large and very often flightless species comprising numerous small genera.
+The smaller species fell within Hypotaenidia (which nowadays contains the bulk of the Pacific island rails formerly included in Gallirallus), while the larger one turned out more less closely related, in a badly-resolved radiation of mid-sized to large and very often flightless species comprising numerous small genera.
 Remarkably, the same phylogenetic situation also occurred on the Chatham Islands on the opposite end of the Pacific Ocean; there, however, the more ancient lineage (Chatham rail) evolved to diminutive size, while the Hypotaenidia species (Dieffenbach's rail) became more robust than its volant ancestors.

 Both Great Big Island crake and Small Big Island crake are known from very few subfossil remains; they resemble the Hawaiian rail but are about 10% larger/smaller in linear dimensions of their bones, which is well outside the known range of Hawaiian rail size variation.
 Ancient DNA was successfully extracted from the remains, which suggested a close relationship with the Hawaiian rail, the Spotless crake, and the Small Maui crake; as with the Maui rails, no data or detailed information were published.
 Until more individuals of the extinct rails of the Big Island of Hawaiʻi are found, the exact relationships and even the distinctness of the two unnamed species remain elusive.